markhunte/Hype_Symbol_Override_Extension/README.md

 **data-**    : All names must start with this.

-**elementRef_** : The arbitry name you give to refence an element. this does not have to match any real id you have given the element.
+**elementRef_** : The arbitry name you give to refence an element. this does not have to match any real id you have given to the element.
 Must end with <u>***underscore***</u>

 **propertyTag**   :The name of the property.

-This Should reflect in some part the real world property name so its intent is clear.
+This should reflect in some part the real world property name so its intent is clear.